-f). encourage staff-members to put forward their own views without attacking or blaming those with different views.
-Encourage 'l' statements. g). use an authoritarian style of management and take all decisions yourself so that there will be less reason for others to quarrel with each other. h). make sure that all staff (including yourself) share their expectations of each other's roles and work, and especially when new staff are appointed. i). give time and attention to listening to what other people say about their work and problems, listening to their words and to their feelings also. j). arrange informal meetings without any particular agenda where staff members are free to bring up anything that concerns them; including any clashes with colleagues. k) arrange regular formal staff meetings about important issues and problems, and encourage staff members to express their viewpoints and differences of opinion openly.
-I). when a problem or conflict arises, ask those involved what they think is the underlying cause.
-After ranking the suggestions, compare and discuss your conclusions in small groups.
-Exercise: Dealing with Conflict, Part 4.7 Each of us has our own way of dealing with conflict; and we may tend to use that way, or style, whenever we are faced by conflict.
-The exercise is to help us identify which is our preferred way, or style, of responding to and resolving conflict.
-Below are 30 pairs of statements.
-For each pair circle 'a' or 'b' to indicate which statement more closely fits the way you tend to deal with differences between yourself and other people.
+Societa de la constitución de la AND THE RESIDENCE OF THE PROPERTY OF THE PROPE encourage staff-members to put forward their own views without attacking or blaming those with different views.
+Encourage 'I' statements. use an authoritarian style of management and take all decisions .
+97 yourself so that there will be less reason for others to quarrel with each other. h). make sure that all staff (including yourself) share their expectations of each other's roles and work, and especially when new staff are appointed. i). give time and attention to listening to what other people say about their work and problems, listening to their words and to their feelings also. j). arrange informal meetings without any particular agenda where staff members are free to bring up anything that concerns them, including any clashes with colleagues. k) arrange regular formal staff meetings about important issues and problems, and encourage staff members to express their viewpoints and differences of opinion openly. l). when a problem or conflict arises, ask those involved what they think is the underlying cause.
+After ranki groups. ng the suggestions, compare and discuss your conclusions in small ar Exercise: Dealing with Conflict, Part 407 way, or sty which is of Below are statement s has our own way of dealing with conflict; and we may tend to use that yle, whenever we are faced by conflict.
+The exercise is to help us identify ur preferred way, or style, of responding to and resolving conflict.
+30 pairs of statements.
+For each pair circle 'a' or 'b' to indicate which more closely fits the way you tend to deal with differences between and other people.

 Although the statements themselves are repeated, each pair of statements is a different combination.
 You should therefore continue to think carefully about the pairs of statements as you complete the questionnaire.